-Alec Burks Utah Jazz, 2011-present
+Alec Burks Utah Jazz, 2011-2012

-An electifying guard for two years in Boulder, Burks showcased on a nightly basis he was something special in a Buffs uniform.
-The holder of numerous school records in just two years, Burks holds the freshman (512) and sophomore (779) scoring records for those seasons.
-His career 19.0 points per game average ranks third all-time behind CU greats, Cliff Meely (24.3) and Shaun Vandiver (20.6).
-Named to the Big 12 Conference and NIT All-Tournament teams, Burks was also a conference unanimous first team selection, in addition being named a finalist (top 20) for John R. Wooden list in 2010-11.
-Burks scored a career-best 36 points (w/personal-high 12 field goals) in an upset win over No. 9/8 Missouri (Jan.
+An electrifying guard for two years, Burks showcased on a nightly basis he was something special in a Buffs uniform.
+The holder of numerous school records in just two years, Burks owns the freshman (512) and sophomore (779) scoring records for those seasons.
+His 19.0 career points per game average ranks third all-time behind CU greats, Cliff Meely (24.3) and Shaun Vandiver (20.6).
+Named to the Big 12 Conference and NIT All-Tournament teams, Burks was also a conference unanimous first team selection, in addition being named a finalist (top 20) on the John R. Wooden Award list in 2010-11.
+Burks scored a career-best 36 points (w/ a personal-high 12 field goals) in an upset win over No. 9/8 Missouri (Jan.
 8, 2011).
-He's the 18th player in school history to score that many in single game and the 36-point performance was the third highest at the Coors Events Center.
+He's the 18th player in school history to score that many in a single game and the 36-point performance was the third highest ever at the Coors Events Center.